 - We recommend the faculty use total enrollment at the end of the first seven weeks of class or when the Attend List is made available, as the measure of the number of students in the class on which to base the percentage of various grades.
 Students who drop after this day may be counted in the percentage of students receiving an F for the course.

 Early Grade Reporting

-Given MBA-PM students often receive reimbursement for classes, we provide an early grade listing on official letterhead from our office each semester indicating the course taken and the grade they earned to receive employer reimbursement.
+Given PMBA students often receive reimbursement for classes, we provide an early grade listing on official letterhead from our office each semester indicating the course taken and the grade they earned to receive employer reimbursement.

 Course grades are due within two weeks of the course end date, given our fall and spring semesters are 12-13 weeks in length.
 Within a week of you posting course grades, we will mail early grade listings to students.